 Monel Severe Service Ball Valve

-“S” Series: Severe Service Ball Valves, our newest, upcoming product line, engineered for services up to 1500F
+“S” Series: Severe Service Ball Valves, engineered for services up to 1500F

 - Class 150 – Class 2500.
 Erosive, Abrasive and “High Energy” services such as high-pressure Steam,